CodeFrite/test-automation-engineer-interview/readme.md

 }
 ```

-The only piece of code worth mentioning is the `generateRandomFeatures` method that selects a random number of features from the `RoomFeature` enum using the `Helper` class.
+Two pieces of code are worth mentioning:

+- First the `generateRandomFeatures` method that selects a random number of features from the `RoomFeature` enum using the `Helper` class.
 This class offers a static method that receives a number of choices to make and the total available items and returns an array of the selected items indexes.
 It is coded around a java `Collection` that we shuffle to add randomness and from which we select the first `x` elements.
 The `generateRandomFeatures` method then uses this array to select the corresponding `RoomFeature` from an enum and send back their names:

 ```java
 package online.automationintesting.utils;